 In January 2020, the Secretary of the U.S. Department of Health and Human Services ("HHS") declared a national public health emergency due to a novel strain of coronavirus ("COVID-19").
 In March 2020, the World Health Organization declared the outbreak of COVID-19, a disease caused by this coronavirus, a pandemic.
 The resulting measures to contain the spread and impact of COVID-19 and other developments related to COVID-19 have affected the Company's results of operations during 2022.
-Where applicable, the impact resulting from the COVID-19 pandemic during the three months ended March 31, 2022 has been considered, including updated assessments of the recoverability of assets and evaluation of potential credit losses.
+Where applicable, the impact resulting from the COVID-19 pandemic during the three and six months ended June 30, 2022 has been considered, including updated assessments of the recoverability of assets and evaluation of potential credit losses.
 As a result of the COVID-19 pandemic, federal and state governments have passed legislation, promulgated regulations, and taken other administrative actions intended to assist healthcare providers in providing care to COVID-19 and other patients during the public health emergency.
 Sources of relief include the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), which was enacted on March 27, 2020, the Paycheck Protection Program and Health Care Enhancement Act (the "PPPHCE Act"), which was enacted on April 24, 2020, and the Consolidated Appropriations Act, 2021 (the "CAA"), which was enacted on December 27, 2020.
 In total, the CARES Act, PPPHCE Act and the CAA authorize \$178,000,000 in funding to be distributed to hospitals and other healthcare providers through the Public Health and Social Services Emergency Fund (the "PHSSEF").
 In addition, the CARES Act provides for an expansion of the Medicare Accelerated and Advance Payment Program whereby inpatient acute care hospitals and other eligible providers were able to request accelerated payment of up to 100% of their Medicare payment amount for a six-month period to be repaid through withholding of future Medicare fee-for-service payments.
-Various other state and local programs also exist to provide relief, either independently or t
+Various other state and local programs also exist to provide relief, either independently or through distribution of monies received via the CARES Act.
+During the year ended December 31, 2021, the Company was a beneficiary of these stimulus measures.
+The Company's accounting policies for the recognition of these stimulus monies is as follows.

 The Company directly received \$4,993 in Paycheck Protection Program ("PPP") loans under the CARES Act and indirectly received an additional \$332 in PPP loans through acquisitions (see Note 16).
 PPP loans may be eligible for forgiveness if the funds were used for eligible payroll costs, payments on business mortgage interest payments, rent, or utilities during either the 8- or 24-week period after disbursement.
 The Company elected to account for the loans as current debt until such loans were forgiven.
-Forgiveness for \$5,142 of the PPP loans was received during the year ended December 31, 2021, with the balance of \$183 being received during the three months ended March 31, 2022.
-As such, the Company recognized the loan principal balance and accrued interest as a gain on debt extinguishment in the condensed consolidated statement of operations.
+Forgiveness for \$5,142 of the PPP loans was received during the year ended December 31, 2021.
+As of June 30, 2022, the balance of all PPP loans has been forgiven.
+As such, the Company recognized the loan principal balance and accrued interest as a gain on debt extinguishment in the Condensed Consolidated Statement of Income (Operations).